-- > Description: Management Unit 8 is a sub-tidal area between the navigation channel and the intertidal flats of the Idaho Point/King's Slough area.
+Description: Management Unit 8 is a sub-tidal area between the navigation channel and the intertidal flats of the Idaho Point/King's Slough area.
 It contains significant habitat areas, including eelgrass and shellfish beds, fish spawning and nursery areas, and waterfowl habitat.
 Uses within the unit consist of medium and shallow draft navigation, commercial harvest and recreation.
-Existing alterations are limited to navigation aids. - > Classification: Conservation.
+Existing alterations are limited to navigation aids.

+- > Classification: Conservation.
 This unit has been classified as conservation in order to conserve the natural resources of the unit while allowing minor alterations similar to those now existing in the unit. - > Resource Capability: Management Unit 8 is an important resource area.
 Shallow portions of this sub-tidal unit support eelgrass beds; major shellfish beds are also located in this area.
 Alterations in this area are limited to navigation aids (pile supported).
 Similar minor structural alterations such as pilings and dolphins are consistent with the resource capabilities of this area. - > Management Objective: Management Unit 8 shall be managed to conserve and protect natural resources such as eelgrass and shellfish beds. - > Special Policies: None.
+A cobble/pebble dynamic revetment for shoreline stabilization may be authorized for protection of public facilities (such as at the OSU Hatfield Marine Science Center).

-Description: Management Unit 9 includes the Idaho Flats tideflat between the Marine Science Center and Idaho Point, all of King Slough, and the intertidal area upriver from the mouth of King Slough known as Racoon Flat.
+Description: Management Unit 9 includes the Idaho Flats tideflat between the Marine Science Center and Idaho Point, all of King Slough, and the intertidal area upriver upstream from the mouth of King Slough known as Raccoon Flat.

+More than 600 acres of tideland are estimated to be included in Management Unit 9.
+This includes 250 acres at Idaho Flat, 235 acres in King Slough and at the mouth of King Slough, and over 120 acres upstream from the mouth of King Slough.
+Of this total, about 260 acres are inside the Newport City Limits, most notably Idaho Flat and a smaller area just east of Idaho Flat.

 This is one of the largest tideflats in the estuary with a number of natural resource values of major significance, including eelgrass beds, shellfish beds, low salt marsh, fish spawning and nursery areas and waterfowl habitat.

-The area is used extensively for recreational purposes, primarily angling, clamming and waterfowl hunting.
-A private boat ramp (formerly the site off a small marina) is present at Idaho Point.
-The intertidal flat area west of Idaho Point is in public ownership
+The area is used extensively for recreational purposes, primarily angling, clamming and waterfowl hunting with significant recreational clamming in Idaho Flat (accessed primarily from the OSU Hatfield Marine Science Center location) and occasional angling and waterfowl hunting.
+There are several private boat ramps, including one at Idaho Point A private boat ramp (formerly the site off a small marina). is present at Idaho Point.

-(State of Oregon Board of Higher Education).
+The Nearly all of the intertidal flat area west of Idaho Point is in public ownership (State of Oregon Board of Higher Education), and it is adjacent to, and accessible from, the OSU Hatfield Marine Science Center campus.
+The intertidal areas are utilized to support research and educational activities at Hatfield.

 Most of the intertidal area of King Slough is privately owned and was used historically for log storage.
-There is a small, low intensity aquaculture operation (tipping bag oyster culture) on the east side of King slough.
-A substantial portion of the Racoon Flat intertidal area along the west shore above the mouth of King Slough is owned by the Yakona Nature Preserve and Learning Center.
+Log storage will no longer be done in this area.
+Tideland in the middle and northern portions of Kings Slough and adjacent to the mouth of King Slough have been identified as candidate sites, or currently support.
+There is a small-scale, low intensity aquaculture operations (tipping bag oyster culture oyster farms), on the east side of King slough.
+A substantial portion of the intertidal area upstream from King Slough (Raccoon Flat) intertidal area along the west shore above the mouth of King Slough is privately-owned by the Yakona Nature Preserve and Learning Center.
 Alteration to the unit is minimal, with a few scattered pilings and limited areas of riprapped shoreline.